mesonbuild/meson/docs/markdown/Builtin-options.md

 Since *0.54.0* The `<lang>_thread_count` option can be used to control the value passed to `-s PTHREAD_POOL_SIZE` when using emcc.
 No other c/c++ compiler supports this option.

+## Specifying options per machine

+Since *0.51.0*, some options are specified per machine rather than globally for all machine configurations.
+Prefixing the option with `build.` just affects the build machine configuration, while unprefixed just affects the host machine configuration, respectively.
+For example:

+ - `build.pkg_config_path` controls the paths pkg-config will search for just `native: true` dependencies (build machine).

+ - `pkg_config_path` controls the paths pkg-config will search for just `native: false` dependencies (host machine).

+This is useful for cross builds.
+In the native builds, build = host, and the unprefixed option alone will suffice.

+Prior to *0.51.0*, these options just effected native builds when specified on the command line, as there was no `build.` prefix.
+Similarly named fields in the `[properties]` section of the cross file would effect cross compilers, but the code paths were fairly different allowing differences in behavior to crop out.